Live Well Cheshire East home page

 Common Assessment Framework forms

-Copies of CAF documents completed should be sent to the Early Help Brokerage Team
+Copies of completed CAF documents, including direct work with children and young people, should be sent to the Early Help Brokerage Team at email@example.com

 Practitioners completing Common Assessments should keep the original signed copies in a secure place, following their own agency procedures.
 If you will be sending it in to us electronically, please write "signed copy on case file" on the signature line(s).